 Emailcenter - Make it personal

 This error page is one of the funniest, precisely because it’s so personal.
 It also takes landing on a ‘page not found’ to the extreme by showing the four possible culprits from the development team and offering you the chance to pick the one to be fired for this ‘unacceptable failure’.
-It’s so off the wall, and it proves this company has a sense of humor and can make fun of themselves.
+It’s so off the wall, it proves this company has both a sense of humor and can poke fun at themselves.

 IMDB - Being funny takes time and effort

-IMDB presents a seemingly simple, yet a well-thought-out error page that adapts famous film quotes to error messages.
-For movie fans that frequent IMDB, it delivers a delightful experience and entices them to refresh the page to see more 404 quotes.
+IMDB presents a seemingly simple, yet well-thought-out error page that adapts famous film quotes to error messages.
+For movie fans that frequent IMDB, it delivers a delightful experience and entices them to refresh the page to read more quotes.

 Orangecoat - Add visual charts